SEAME-pt/SEA-ME_Team6_2025-26/docs/guides/Covesa_Documentation.md

-# Covesa Docoumentation
+# Covesa Documentation

-# What is covesa ?
+# What is Covesa?
   - **Covesa** is an industry alliance focused on advancing connected vehicle technologies through open standards, shared innovation and collaboration.

-So what is the main goal of Covesa ?
+So what is the main goal of Covesa?
-  - Covesa main goal is to enable a more intelligent, interoperable and personalized mobility experience.
+  - Covesa's main goal is to enable a more intelligent, interoperable, and personalized mobility experience.

-Whats interesting for us? **VSS(Vehicle Signal Specification)** and whats that?
+What's interesting for us? **VSS(Vehicle Signal Specification)** and whats that?
   VSS is an open, standardized data model created by **COVESA (Connected Vehicle Systems Alliance)** to describe the signals and data inside a vehicle in a consistent, interoperable way.

 Now, im gonna give you some examples of what VSS is used for: